oelglad/Ruby_Project_4/README.md

 Have a Ruby-RESTful JSON API
 Build a Ruby on Rails server, exposing RESTful JSON endpoints.
-Build a database with 4 tables:
+Build a database with 3 tables:
 1 user table
 2 Reservation table
 3 Hotels table
-4 Rooms table

 User ===> has many booking(reservation) ===>has many hotels ===> hotels has many rooms